zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/provider-oracle.md

 {% include template-h1.html %}

 {% include begin-block-h2.html title='Problem' %}

-You use one of the following providers:
+You want to use something similar to SqlBulkCopy in the following provider:

 - Oracle.DataAccess
 - Oracle.ManagedDataAccess